 Advisor: Michael Gordin

-I specialize in the history of the sciences and medicine in the eighteenth and nineteenth centuries, and in the history of modern Britain and the British Empire.
+I specialize in the history of the sciences and medicine in the eighteenth and nineteenth centuries, and in the history of modern Europe and the British Empire.
 My main research interests are in the social and cultural history of science during the Revolutionary and Napoleonic period, and in the history of communication, print, and the news.
-Currently my work is oriented towards understanding how different forms of communication – from newspapers, journals, magazines, and books, to correspondence, public lectures, and conversations – mediated between the scientific world and wider public culture in the decades around 1800.
+Currently my work is oriented towards understanding how different forms of communication – from newspapers, journals, magazines, and books, to correspondence, public lectures, and conversations – shaped the scientific world and its relationship to wider public culture in the decades around 1800.

 My dissertation project uses a history of the electrical science of ‘Galvanism’ to map the transnational circulation of what contemporaries called ‘scientific news’ in Britain, Continental Europe and beyond from the 1790s into the 1820s.
 Galvanism was a novel experimental field concerned with interconnections between electricity, matter, and life, and it captured the attention of scientific practitioners and laypeople alike.
-It produced a succession of remarkable discoveries, spectacular experiments and unorthodox medical therapies, and raised troubling questions about the material basis of life and death; its history has the potential to illuminate wider shifts in relations between science and its public audiences in this period.
+It produced a succession of remarkable discoveries, spectacular experiments and unorthodox medical therapies, and raised troubling questions about the material basis of life and death; the widespread interest it provoked makes it an ideal means of following scientific communication in this period.
 Furthermore, Galvanism developed amidst the disruptions of the Revolutionary and Napoleonic wars, when the European scientific world was riven with national and political fault lines.
 The flow of information between the two great centers of science, London and Paris, was particularly affected by war and blockade, with effects that are still not clear.
 I aim to understand the consequences of this wartime environment for the practice of science, and for the system of international scientific exchange.

 Publications and Book Reviews